BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 MSA update part of Evoformer uses an approach, called axial or criss-cross attention.
 It was suggested in visual transformers circa 2020.
 In visual transformers attention needs to be applied to each pixel of an image, and using the full 2D image as keys would be computationally inefficient.

-A frugal alternative to full 2D attention, is to first attend all pixels in the same row as the query pixel and then attends all pixels in the same column.
+A frugal alternative to full 2D attention, is to first attend to all pixels in the same row as the query pixel and then attends all pixels in the same column.
 Same approach was employed here by evoformer.
 It first attends to other aminoacid residues in the same sequence (which is called row-wise gated self-attention), and then residues from other sequences in the same column (column-wise gated self-attention).